 Overdue Taxes and the Internal Revenue Service

 Federal law requires individuals to file a tax return every year they earn taxable or reportable income.
 When taxes are not paid in full the IRS applies penalties and interest.
-Penalties and interest are compounded daily, so the amount owed continually increases.
+Interest compounds daily on unpaid taxes.
+Penalties may also apply (often calculated monthly).

 If you want to bring your tax record current, consider the following: